 Now already the AI name Simplification of specification and reduction of test burden gives a hint that the intention of the proponent was to change core requirement itself not just make table smaller because without core requirement change there is no automatic test burden reduction.

 Why we are now in situation that it is not clear if core requirement change was intended and that subsequentially lead RAN5 to make decision of not changing the test procedure.
-Reason is that wording in original CRs [11][12][13] was changed during the offline discussions during RAN4#106 and not enough care was taken to ensure that original meaning is not lost.
+Reason is that wording in original CRs [11][12][13] was changed during the offline discussions during RAN4#106 and not enough care was taken to ensure that original meaning is not lost or different companies had different goals.